worldmaking/datt3074/index.md

 - Copies are in stock in the York University Bookstore.
 - There also four copies available in the Scott Library through [York University Library course reserve here](https://ocul-yor.primo.exlibrisgroup.com/permalink/01OCUL_YOR/q36jf8/alma991036915148805164)

+**Each week you are expected to have read the corresponding chapter in advance**, so that we can move quickly into details in the lab time available!

 ### Course software

 We will work using the **gen~** environment within [Cycling '74's Max](https://cycling74.com).
 All students have access to a license for Max supported by the course fees.